wirefu/clipForge/memory-bank/progress.md

 - No "source resolution" option available
 - Need to add button/option that uses source video's resolution from metadata

-### ❌ Simultaneous Screen + Webcam (PiP) Not Implemented
+### ❌ Webcam Recording Removed
-- UI has "both" recording type option
+- All webcam recording functionality removed
-- No actual picture-in-picture compositing implemented
-- When "both" is selected, it only records screen, not composite
-- Need canvas compositing logic for PiP
+- WebcamPreview component deleted
+- Webcam IPC handlers removed
+- Recording type selector now only supports screen recording
+- Will re-implement from scratch when ready

 ### ❌ Auto-add Recordings to Timeline
 - Recordings save to file system ✅